TasnimNishat-Dev/TasnimNishat-Dev/README.md

 ![Canva](https://img.shields.io/badge/Canva-00C4CC?style=for-the-badge&logo=canva&logoColor=white)
 ![MS Office](https://img.shields.io/badge/MS%20Office-D83B01?style=for-the-badge&logo=microsoftoffice&logoColor=white)

 ---

 ## 🚀 What I Do
+- Ensure software quality as an **SQA Engineer** through testing, analysis, and process improvement
-- Work with **Python and its libraries** such as NumPy, Pandas, Matplotlib, SciPy, Scikit-Learn, TensorFlow, and Keras
+- Work with **Python and its libraries** (NumPy, Pandas, Matplotlib, SciPy, Scikit-Learn, TensorFlow, Keras)
-- Applied **Machine Learning techniques** (completed ML projects during university & committed to do more)
+- Apply **Machine Learning techniques** (completed ML projects during university)
+- Continuously learn and explore new technologies to stay adaptable and innovative
 - Build clean, dynamic, and responsive websites
-- Develop and customize **Webflow projects**
+- Design and customize **Webflow projects** with a focus on creativity and user experience
 - Experiment with **creative UI/UX designs**
 - Continuously learn and explore new technologies

+---

+## 🎯 What I’m Looking For
+I’m currently exploring opportunities where I can grow, contribute, and apply my skills.
+I’m open to roles such as:

+- **SQA Engineer** – ensuring software quality through testing, analysis, and process improvement.
+- **Webflow Designer** – crafting responsive, creative, and user-friendly websites.
+-
+I’m eager to bring both my **web development expertise** and **machine learning background** into a role where innovation and problem-solving are valued.

 ---